 Durham Parks and Recreation (DPR) seeks to offer diverse recreational programs for persons with disabilities by providing programs such as Special Olympics and by making accommodations within all other DPR programs and services.
 DPR strives to make our programs, services, and facilities accessible for all individuals and families, regardless of race, color, religion, gender, national origin or ability level.

-For a list of the current special programs offered, pick up a copy of the Play More Guide at any facility, the administration office or view it online.
+For a list of the current special programs offered, check out our Play More Guide or browse our online registration system.

 Listed below is basic information on the types of special programs offered at various times throughout the year.

 This basic sport skills program offers opportunities for children with and without disabilities to learn and play together.
 Social